Kirsty MacColl: 10 things you may not know about the late singer-songwriter

 There is a memorial bench for Kirsty MacColl in London's Soho Square

-There was a huge outpouring of love and tributes to MacColl and one such tribute is a memorial bench on the southern entrance to Soho Square.
+There was a huge outpouring of love and tributes to MacColl following her passing and one such tribute is a memorial bench on the southern entrance to Soho Square.

 It includes the poignant lyrics from her Soho Square song: "One day I'll be waiting there / No empty bench in Soho Square".